pybricks/pybricks-micropython/minimal-boost/README.md

 - Go into cd /path/to/micropython/ports/minimal-boost
 - Then follow the original README below, which still applies for the remainder.

 __I'm committing this just as a proof of concept.
-See [issue #1](https://github.com/laurensvalk/firmware/issues/1) for a discussion on how to start organizing the folder structure properly__
+See [this issue](https://github.com/laurensvalk/roadmap/issues/3) for a discussion on how to start organizing the folder structure properly__

 Don't forget to run mpy-cross when modifying frozen bytecode.
 The combined command for compiling and flashing the firmware is (initiated from micropython/ports/minimal-boost):